 News, Videos, & Status

 Inseego has sent us a review unit locked to Sprint's network - which prevented us from testing the MiFi 8000 head-to-head with other AT&T or Verizon hotspots.
-We also have unit in from Calyx Institute with their unlimited plan.
+We also have unit in from Calyx Institute that was included with a prior version of their unlimited plan.

 We have, however, extensively reviewed the Verizon hotspot which is almost identical - the Jetpack 8800L.
 Please see our Verizon 8800L review for the full details.